ACCJC 2014 Accreditation Standards

 There are four Standards that work together to define and promote student success, academic quality, institutional integrity, and excellence.
 The mission provides a framework for all institutional goals and activities.
 The institution provides the means for students to learn and achieve their goals, assesses how well learning is occurring and strives to improve learning and achievement through ongoing, systematic, and integrated evaluation and planning (Standard I).
 Student learning programs and support services make possible the academic quality that supports student success (Standard II).
 Human, physical, technology, and financial resources enable these programs and services to function and improve (Standard III).
 Ethical and effective leadership throughout the organization guides the accomplishment of the mission and supports institutional effectiveness and improvement (Standard IV).
 Integrating the elements of the Standards gives institutions the means to develop a comprehensive assessment of academic quality, institutional integrity and effectiveness, and a path to continuous improvement.

-For additional information, please contact Jennifer Holmgren, Director of Planning and the College Accreditation Liaison Officer.
+For additional information, please contact Heather Van Volkinburg, Dean of Institutional effectiveness & College Accreditation liaison Officer.

 Standard I: Mission, Academic Quality and Institutional Effectiveness, and Integrity